-We are a group of students and alumni exploring policies to reduce risks from advanced AI.
+We are a group of Georgetown University students and alumni focused on policies to reduce risks from advanced AI.

 Recent advances in AI surprised many observers.
 We expect more surprises to come, and we think society needs to do more to prepare for them.